 Wondering how to stick with healthy plant-based eating when you're at family meals and social gatherings?
 We've got tips for planning ahead, what to do when you get there, and how to address the many questions that may arise regarding your food choices!

-One of the most daunting tasks for anyone who has recently adopted a whole foods plant based diet is figuring out what to do- and what to eat- at family and social gatherings.
+One of the most daunting tasks for anyone who has recently adopted a whole foods plant based diet is figuring out what to do - and what to eat - at family and social gatherings.
 Though you may be steadfast in your commitment to eating this way, it can be hard to communicate this to others.
-And it can be even harder still to avoid offending hosts at dinner parties, holiday meals, and other food-related get togethers because you can't eat most of what's on offer.
+And it can be harder still to avoid offending hosts at dinner parties, holiday meals, and other food-related get-togethers because you can't eat most of what's on offer.

-That's why we've put together this little guide, to help you figure out what to do, what to say, and how to stay healthy (and sane!) when dining socially with others.
+That's why I've put together this little guide to help you figure out what to do, what to say, and how to stay healthy (and sane!) when dining socially with others.

 What to Do Before You Go

-Like always, preparation is a key element.
+As always, preparation is a key element.
 When you're invited to an event where food will be served, talk to your host about it.
-You can choose to offer as much or as little information as you wish- including medical requirements- depending on the person you're talking to, and how well you know them.
-Some close family members may already be aware of your dietary needs, and you can talk to them about preparing something suitable for you, or even send them some recipe ideas.
-Other people are likely to be overwhelmed by the task, and in this case, you have two options:
+You can choose to offer as much or as little information as you wish (including medical requirements).
+What you choose to share will likely depend on who you're talking to, and how well you know them.
+Close family members may already be aware of your dietary needs, so have a chat and see if they can prepare something suitable for you.
+You can even send them some recipe ideas if they're interested.
+Many people, unfortunately, are likely to be overwhelmed by the task, and in this case you have two options:

 1. Offer to bring something along

-When it comes down to it, enjoying a social occasion that centers around food is easiest when you bring along tasty, satisfying plant-based dishes that everyone can enjoy.
-This way, you relieve your host of the extra work, and at the same time have an opportunity to show others that there’s no lack of variety or flavour in your food.
-By bringing along vibrant salads to share, or some oil-free dips and spreads, or even a healthy vegan dessert, you’re giving yourself options, as well as contributing to the meal as a whole.
+Enjoying a social occasion that centers around food is easiest when you bring along tasty, satisfying plant-based dishes that everyone can enjoy.
+This way, you relieve your host of the extra work, and at the same time give others the opportunity to see that there’s no lack of variety or flavour in your food!
+By bringing along vibrant salads to share, or some oil-free dips and spreads, or even a healthy vegan dessert, you’re giving yourself more options as well as contributing to the meal as a whole.

 2. Eat before you go

-This might sound a little weird, or even anti-social, but let us explain.
-If you're heading to an event where the dining will be quite casual, this is a good option.
-By filling up on healthy starches before you go (like whole grains and legumes) it won't matter if all you can have once you're there is a side salad, or some raw veggies with salsa.
-Because you've already eaten, you won't spend time worrying if there's very little on offer for you, and you can focus more of your energy on your company and the event itself.
+This might sound ood, or even anti-social, but let me take a moment to explain.
+If you're heading to an event where the dining will be quite casual, this is a totally viable option.
+By filling up on healthy starches before you go (like whole grains and legumes) it won't matter if there's a very limited selection of foods available to you once you get there.
+Because you've already eaten, you won't be distracted by a growling hungry belly, and you can focus more of your energy on the company and the event itself.

 Which brings us to our next issue...